What Is Graphene?

 Since it was first discovered in 2003, research into the miracle material known as graphene has expanded rapidly.
 Composed purely of carbon atoms arranged in hexagonal configurations one atom thick, the material is known for its ability to conduct heat and electricity with great efficiency.
-Because of this, researchers have been exploring the possibility of using it in the fields of electronics, energy storage, photovoltaic cells, and biological engineering.
+Because of this, researchers have been exploring the possibility of using it in the fields of electronics, energy storage, photovoltaic cells, biological engineering and even medical treatment.

 However, little research had been done into the materials ability to absorb impacts.
 If there’s one thing graphene is known for, other than its conductivity, it is its sheer strength.
 Despite its low weight, the material is remarkably strong and durable, even more so than steel or Kevlar.
 Little wonder then why researchers are considering using it to create new forms of body armor.